Gospel, "classic" rock and country are my preferred styles of music.

 I teamed with my wife to travel internationally, teaching computer/telephony engineering and certification classes.

-These days I keep busy with my amateur (ham) radio hobby (first FCC licensed at age 11), working with US Air Force MARS communications (after 23-years with US Army MARS communications), teaching theology and working around our ranch.
+Now, at 71, I keep busy with my ham radio hobby (amateur Extra class, first FCC licensed at age 11), still working with the US Air Force MARS specialized communications program (after 23-years with US Army MARS communications), teaching theology and working around our ranch.

 I have been a member of the "Sons Of The American Revolution" (S.A.R.), as well.